WHAT CAN I DO IF MY EX IS GETTING PAID “UNDER THE TABLE” AND NOT PAYING CHILD SUPPORT?

 Finally, if there is an indication of unreported income, the Attorney will likely subpoena that parent’s employer records and any evidence of employment.
 There could be additional expense by employing these additional techniques to find out and determine hidden earnings and a discussion with the family law attorney will hopefully determine whether or not it is practical and worth the investment to obtain the appropriate earnings information on the parent who is order to pay the correct amount of child support.

 After an enforcement motion is filed, a hearing will be set and both parents will appear before the judge.
 Should there be sufficient evidence of cash wages concealment; the court will likely modify the award to reflect the parent’s actual income and the new amount of the support could be calculated back to the date of the new filing of the support request.

 There are generally, consequences for those who intentionally deceive the court and the other party relating to withholding information on wages.
 It is up to the particular judge assigned to the case to determine the appropriate sanctions, if any.

 As stated earlier, whoever is seeking to modify an existing court order, be it the paying parent, or the receiving parent, it is always best to consult with a Family Law professional before such an undertaking.

 The Law Offices, Stefan Robert Pancer, P.C. are very familiar with the issues affecting and determining child custody, visitation and support.
-If you are involved with California child custody, visitation and support negotiations, and they are taking a difficult turn, contact the Law Offices, Stefan Robert Pancer, P.C. for a free telephone consultation to see if they can give you some advice on what you may consider doing in your situation, and how they can help.
+If you are involved with California child custody, visitation and support negotiations, and they are taking a difficult turn, contact the Law Offices, Stefan Robert Pancer, P.C. for a telephone consultation to see if they can give you some advice on what you may consider doing in your situation, and how they can help.